Skip to content

 Adrenaline works by temporarily dulling your perception of pain.
 You might feel shaken up or emotionally charged, but physically, you may feel fine in the moment, even if you are hurt.
 This is why many people decline medical treatment at the scene or wait days before realizing something is wrong.

 As the adrenaline wears off, the effects of the accident start to appear.
 You may have stiffness, soreness, headaches, dizziness, or even sharp pain that wasn’t there before.
-By that point, an injury that could have been caught early may have got worse.
+By that point, an injury that could have been caught early, may have got worse.

 Seeing a doctor right away ensures that any issues are identified and treated.
 It’s a smart step for your long-term health and recovery.